pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 ## Accuracy evaluation

-There are several way to evaluate correctness of models.
+There are several ways to evaluate correctness of predictors.
-We use three metrics in this example, namely, accuracy, loss values, and AUC.
+We use three metrics in this example, namely, *accuracy*, *loss value*, and *AUC*.
 As their implementations are similar, we only look at how the accuracy is computed in detail and left the other two for readers.
 `AccuracyEvaluator` is, as the name indicates, responsible for this task.

-The essential part of `AccuracyEvaluator` is in the `evaluate` method.
+The essential part of `AccuracyEvaluator` is in the `evaluate` method:

 ```python
     def evaluate(self, iterator):